 Iowa’s official involvement with refugee resettlement began in 1975, when Governor Robert Ray answered President Ford’s call to state governments to help resettle Southeast Asian refugees.
 Governor Ray established a task force, began to resettle Tai Dam refugees, and became an activist and leader in refugee resettlement.

 What is the Iowa Refugee Health Assessment?

 The Federal Refugee Act of 1980 directs every state to offer a health examination to newly arriving refugees; however, the assessment is not mandatory.
 In Iowa, newly arriving refugees typically enroll in Medicaid, which covers the cost of the initial health assessment as well as any necessary follow-up.
-This coverage is in place for eight months or less if the refugee obtains private insurance.
 The Iowa Refugee Health program developed the Initial Refugee Health Assessment using the Centers for Disease Control and Prevention (CDC) Guidelines for the Domestic Refugee Health Assessment.
 Ultimately, completion of the initial refugee health assessment will: